bashbaug/SimpleOpenCLSamples/samples/vulkan/01_nbodyvk/README.md

-# Julia Set with Vulkan
+# N-Body Simulation with Vulkan

 ## Sample Purpose

-This is a modified version of the earlier Julia set sample.
-Similar to the earlier Julia Set sample, an OpenCL kernel is used to generate a Julia set image.
-The main difference between this sample and the earlier sample is that in this sample the Julia set image is used as an Vulkan texture and rendered to the screen instead of writing it to a BMP file.
+This sample uses OpenCL to compute an [N-body simulation](https://en.wikipedia.org/wiki/N-body_simulation), which is then rendered with Vulkan.

-This sample can create an OpenCL image directly from the Vulkan texture when supported.
+This sample can create an OpenCL buffer directly from the Vulkan vertex buffer when supported.
-In order to share the Vulkan texture with OpenCL, the OpenCL device must support [cl_khr_external_memory](https://registry.khronos.org/OpenCL/specs/3.0-unified/html/OpenCL_Ext.html#cl_khr_external_memory).
+In order to share the Vulkan vertex buffer with OpenCL, the OpenCL device must support [cl_khr_external_memory](https://registry.khronos.org/OpenCL/specs/3.0-unified/html/OpenCL_Ext.html#cl_khr_external_memory).
-Additionally, the Vulkan device must support exporting the Vulkan texture as an OS-specific external memory handle, and the OpenCL device must support importing external memory handles of that type.
+Additionally, the Vulkan device must support exporting the Vulkan buffer as an OS-specific external memory handle, and the OpenCL device must support importing external memory handles of that type.
-Creating the OpenCL image directly from the Vulkan texture avoids a memory copy and can improve performance.
+Creating the OpenCL buffer directly from the Vulkan vertex buffer avoids a memory copy and can improve performance.

 For Windows, the external memory handle types that are currently supported are: